inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## What is this?

 Just a little fun side project I made to help find the mouse cursor quickly, especially if you’re using multiple monitors.
-I actually use this myself on my PC, and thought, why not share it with others who might find it handy?

 It started as a simple experiment because I couldn’t find any good lightweight tools that worked well across multiple screens without hogging resources.
-Since it’s my own code, I know exactly what it does under the hood (no surprises there!).
-After some rounds of improvements with AI tools like Claude 4.0 and others, I think the code got quite a bit leaner and better.
+Since it’s my own code, I know exactly what it does under the hood.
+After some rounds of improvements with AI tools like Claude 4.0 and others, the code got quite a bit leaner and optimized.

 ![Demo](demo/Cursor_Find_and_Track_demo.gif)

 ## Why would you use this?

-* It’s super lightweight (memory usage dropped from about 1.2MB to under 1MB after AI optimizations!)
+* It’s super lightweight (memory usage dropped from about 1.2MB to under 1MB after optimizations!)
 * It works smoothly across multiple monitors
 * No flashy animations or big system resource drain—just subtle arrows on screen edges pointing to where your cursor is
 * No external dependencies — pure native Windows API in C